AlgoryL/Projects-from-Scratch/README.md

 # Projects-from-Scratch
-Books and vedios for projects.
+A curated resources for projects building from scratch.

 ## Motivation
 Thanks to this [thread](https://news.ycombinator.com/item?id=13660086) in HN.